nuejs/nue/packages/nuejs.org/docs/settings.md

 1. The global, site-wide data is defined in `site.yaml` at the root directory.

 2. Application data is defined in `*.yaml` files inside the application directory.
-Each application sub-directory can also have its own data files.
+Each application subdirectory can also have its own data files.

 3. Page-specific data is defined in the *frontmatter* section of the Markdown page.